 Not familiar with Docker?
 No worries.
-You'll be running Shift in three simple steps.
+You'll be running Shift in three easy steps.

-First, download the Docker Community Edition for your platform.
+First, download the Docker Desktop for your platform.

 Next, build the Shift image by running the following command: